Saim Ayub: International career

 In December 2024, Ayub was named in Pakistan's squad for the tour of South Africa.
-He scored an unbeaten 98 in the second T20I, narrowly missing a maiden T20I century, and followed with back-to-back ODI centuries, including a match-winning 101 in the third ODI that sealed Pakistan’s first-ever ODI whitewash in South Africa.
+He scored an unbeaten 98 in the second T20I, narrowly missing a maiden T20I century, and followed with back-to-back ODI centuries, including a match-winning 101 in the third ODI that sealed Pakistan's first-ever ODI whitewash in South Africa.
 His performances made him the youngest player to score an ODI century against South Africa while chasing, surpassing a record previously held by Brian Lara.
 His tour ended prematurely due to an ankle injury sustained during the second Test in Cape Town.

 In August 2025, during the T20I series in the West Indies, Ayub was a key contributor in Pakistan's 2–1 series win, earning the Player of the Match award in the first game for a half-century and two wickets.
 He finished as the leading run-scorer with 130 runs across the series.

 In the 2025 Asia Cup, Ayub endured a poor run with the bat, including three consecutive ducks, but impressed with his off-spin bowling, taking six wickets at an economy rate of 5.6, including three against India.
 His performances prompted analysts to suggest he could evolve into an all-rounder.
 Following the tournament, he became the ICC's No. 1-ranked all-rounder in men's T20Is.

 In October 2025, in the second home T20I against South Africa, Saim hit 72 (not out) off 38 deliveries, making his first T20I fifty at home.
 He was noted for his aggressive 360-degree innings, punishing width and short deliveries while mixing power with improvisation.
 During the ODI home series against South Africa, Ayub hit two consecutive ODI half-centuries, 53 (66) in the second ODI and 77 (70) in the third and last ODI of the series, which Pakistan won, Ayub's knock being instrumental in the chase.

+In January 2026, In the 1st T20I of Australia's tour of Pakistan, Pakistan recorded a comfortable victory, led by an all-round performance from Ayub, who scored 40 in 22 deliveries later took 2 wickets for 29 runs.
+He was declared Player of the Match.